 #5 Creative Development and Problem Solving: Helicopter parents beware—back away from rushing in to rescue your child from problems.
 Let him figure it out for himself.
 Creative exploration and problem solving allows children to develop mastery over their world.
 They experience the sense of “process” and begin to formulate a solid level of confidence and an intrinsic self-management system.
 Creative problem solving gives children a way to measure their emotional responses to challenging situations.
 Encourage your child to brainstorm many solutions to help build resilience and flexibility.

 #6 Foster Empathy: One of the best ways to foster empathy in children is through the use of animals.
 Children have a natural affinity towards animals and, thanks to the world of animation, can assign human attributes to them.
 A pet can allow a child to observe behaviors that the animal may be using to communicate its needs.
 This is a great way for children to begin to observe and understand non-verbal communication clues.

 My dog was an integral part of my afterschool program.
-The students became expert at interpreting his non-verbal communication.
+The students became experts at interpreting his non-verbal communication.
 Jenna, in particular, demonstrated such an understanding of him that her parents eventually bought her a dog of her own.

 The 2-Minute Action Plan for Fine Parents

 Commit to spending just 2 minutes today with your kids in observation mode.
 Identify the emotions and take note of your kids’ behavior.

 - Does their behavior correspond to their current emotional state or is the behavior masking an underlying emotion that needs to be acknowledged?